Docker Swarm

 Docker Swarm is one of those interesting new technologies which has succeeded in shaking up people's preconceptions around what it means to run a scaleable cluster.
 In an environment where everyone seems to be building a cluster orchestrator, including some big names like Google's Kubernetes, HashiCorp's Nomad and Mesosphere's Marathon; Swarm has managed to burst through as one of the most attractive orchestration frameworks out there.

 As a result of all this hype, it can be difficult to make a decision around whether Swarm is the right tool to use.
-As someone who has had extensive experience with running Swarmopen in new window, Kubernetesopen in new window, DC/OS (Marathonopen in new window) and Rancheropen in new window in production environments, I'll try to give you an unbiased view on the reasons you'd choose Swarm and some of the gotchas to be aware of.
+As someone who has had extensive experience with running Swarm, Kubernetes, DC/OS (Marathon) and Rancher in production environments, I'll try to give you an unbiased view on the reasons you'd choose Swarm and some of the gotchas to be aware of.

 The Docker Question